 Sugar is not a necessary ingredient when you make bread.
 If no sugar is added, you can leave a freshly baked loaf of bread wrapped up on the counter for at least two weeks and never see any mold.

 Other healthy grains include brown rice, buckwheat, barley, bulgur, (cracked wheat) millet, oatmeal, quinoa, farro, spelt, corn, teff, sorghum, oats, rye, barley, and triticale.
-If you are sensitive to wheat substitute wheat products with other less irritating grains.
-You can make pizza with a cauliflower crust, an eggplant slice or a Portobello mushroom top.
+If you are sensitive to wheat substitute wheat products with less irritating grains.
+You can make pizza with a cauliflower crust, an eggplant slice, or a Portobello mushroom top.

 Leaky gut and other digestive issues

 For most people, whole grains provide fiber, iron, and other nutrients that are necessary for good health.
 When purchasing bread, look for stoneground-sprouted organic wheat as the first ingredient or try gluten-free flours like amaranth, buckwheat, millet, and oat. (non-contaminated), Other healthy grains include cornmeal, brown rice, quinoa, and popcorn.
+I love sourdough because it is fermented and gut-healthy.

-Before you think I’m insane for saying this, “Gluten-free flours” and packaged food substitutes are often notoriously high in starch and may contain chemicals.
+“Gluten-free” and “vegan friendly,” as well as packaged food substitutes are often notoriously high in starch and may contain chemicals.
 Read food labels carefully.
 Gluten-free flour may also become contaminated in the store.
 For this reason, don’t purchase gluten-free flour from bulk bins if you’re gluten intolerant.
-Also, be aware that gluten-free flours must be blended carefully or they will turn into sugar and do a number on your metabolism.
+Also, be aware that gluten-free flours must be blended carefully, or they will turn into sugar and mess with your metabolism.

 It’s a wonder how we Baby Boomers survived eating Wonder Bread.